MewsSystems/gitbook-connector-api/guidelines/communicate.md

 ### When are Webhooks generated?

-A Webhook is generated when some event occurs in the system, however note these are not true real-time events, there may be a lag of up to several minutes (depending on circumstances and on system parameters) between the event occurring and the Webhook being generated.
+A Webhook is generated when some event occurs in the system, however note these are not true real-time events, there may be a lag of up to several minutes (typically up to 2 to 5 minutes, depending on circumstances and on system parameters) between the event occurring and the Webhook being generated.
 For most use cases that is absolutely fine, but there are some use cases that require true real-time event information, e.g. generating digital keys.
 For this case, we have WebSockets.